 - TURN DOWN AC – The easiest way to save energy during peak events is by turning down air conditioning.
 When you are not in your home, turn air conditioning off.
 It doesn’t really take that long to recover a comfortable temperature when you get home.

 - TURN OFF LIGHTS – Turn unneeded lights off at work and rely on natural light.
 Please consult with your colleagues before turning off all the overhead lights.
+Make sure you are using LED bulbs.

 - SKIP THE AC AND USE A FAN – Use fans whenever possible.